 The sound of explosions can cause panic in pets.
 Trembling, whimpering and panting are common.
 In extreme cases, dogs have been known to jump through glass doors.

-Here are a few tips from HomeoPet to keep your animal calm during the upcoming celebrations:
+With Independence Day only a month away, here are a few tips from HomeoPet to keep your animal calm during the upcoming celebrations:

 • After accepting an invitation to a party, leave your pet at home and indoors.
 Most are afraid of fireworks and might try to run away.